EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * yikes-mailchimp-list-interest-groups-metabox - action hook allowing users to add additional content inside of the interest groups metabox on the view list page.

 == Changelog ==

+= Easy Forms for MailChimp 6.2.2 - October 25th, 2016 =
+* Fixed a bug where request variable "section" was not sanitize before execution and rendering
+* Fixed a bug where global constant "YIKES_MC_API_KEY" was not sanitize before execution and rendering
+* Fixed a bug where WP option "yikes-mc-api-key" was not sanitize before validating and saving

 = Easy Forms for MailChimp 6.2.1 - October 19th, 2016 =
 * Fixed a bug where the title and description will not display using the shortcode.